 This raises the intriguing question: How would an obese body react if we were to add the A. muciniphila to his or her diet?
 Could one single bacteria strain promote significant weight loss?
-The answer seems to be yes as certain bacteria and weight control go hand in hand.
+The answer seems to be yes.

 Can we expect to see probiotic supplements designed for weight loss, to treat inflammation and diabetes?
-Quite possible.
+Possible.
 Are there any akkermansia muciniphila supplements available now?
 Not that I know about.
 Sorry!

-But I assume they are working on it.
 However, you can do something almost equally effective to promote the growth of your existing gut colony of Akkermansia.
 What?

 Support your colony of A. muciniphila

-The researchers in Belgium concluded that adding prebiotic fiber, such as oligofructose to your diet, can help recover a failing gut colony of Akkermansia muciniphila.
+The researchers in Belgium concluded that adding prebiotic fiber, such as oligofructose to the diet, can help recover a failing gut colony of Akkermansia muciniphila.
 It is as simple as that!

 - Feed the colony of gut bacteria

 How can this be done?

-One of the best ways is by consuming prebiotics, or dietary fiber.
-Fiber feed bacteria and promote the growth of beneficial gut bacteria including Akkermansia.
+An easy way is by consuming prebiotics, or dietary fiber.
+Fiber feed bacteria and promote the growth of Akkermansia.

 Psyllium seed husk is nearly 100% dietary fiber and gut bacteria love it!
 Psyllium husk is commonly used to relieve constipation, irritable bowel syndrome, but also weight loss.
-It is a simple, cost-effective way to promote the growth of the much-desired “weight loss bacterium” Akkermansia muciniphila.
+It is a simple, cost-effective way to promote the growth of Akkermansia muciniphila.

 Prebiotic fiber in raw foods

-Many foods naturally contain dietary fiber, and if consumed daily will have an immediate effect.
-To enjoy full benefits of prebiotics, you need a variety of these foods on a daily basis.
-Choose organic products as these will not be contaminated with pesticides, fertilizers, or be genetically modified.
+Many foods naturally contain dietary fiber.
+Choose organic products as these will not be contaminated or be genetically modified.
 Those things can disturb gut bacteria.

 Consuming around 30 grams of fiber per day is recommended for most people.
 However, many don’t consume even half of that.